 However, worth noting is that many of the major moulins which once littered the landscape of the 18th arrondissement were to be found along the route rue Lepic now follows.
 For example, Moulin-Vieux once stood at No. 37 and was demolished in 1860, while the 17th-century Moulin de la Petite-Tour stood between 85 and 87.

 For movie buffs, the French film Amélie likely needs no introduction.
 Largely set around the Montmartre and Canal Saint Martin area of the city, at No. 15, Rue Lepic you’ll soon discover the Café des 2 Moulins, where some of the major scenes of the movie were set.
+Check here for the best Amelie filming locations in Montmartre and beyond.

 Enjoy a self-guided walking tour of Montmartre